-City of Fargo

-Community Development Notice

-The City of Fargo Planning and Development Department has available for public review and comment an Action Plan for housing and community development resources.
-The 2018 Action Plan will be used in the next fiscalt year in accordance with the community's Consolidated Plan update.
-Fargo anticipates \$637,000 in Community Development Block Grant (CDBG) funds and \$336,000 in HOME funds to be available, as well as approximately \$50,000 in HOME funds to be available, as well as approximately \$50,000 in HOME funds to be available, as well as include the following:
+City of Fargo Community Development Notice The City of Fargo Planning and Devel-opment Department has available for public review and commant an Action Plan for housing and community develop-ment resources.
+The 2018 Action Plan will be used in the next fiscalt year in ac-cordance with the community School dated Plan update.
+Fargo anticipates \$637,000 in Community Development Block Grant (CDBG) tunds and \$338,000 in HOME funds to be available, as well as approximately \$50,000 in HOME Program income.
+Activities in the 2018 Action Plan include the following: HOUSING Community Development Housing Organization (CHDO) Project -\$100,000 in HOME funds for construction of affordable housing.
+Housing Rehabilitation and Deliv-

-+OUSING

-Community Development Housing

-Organization (CHDO) Project:

-\$100,000 in HOME funds for construction of affordable housing.

 \$100.000 in HOME funds for construction of affordable housing.

-Housing Rehabilitation and Deliyery-Owner Occupied > 465,000 to be available for rehabilitation of existing owner-occupied housing units.
+Housing Rehabilitation and Deliy-ery-Owner Occupied - \$465,000 to be available for rehabilitation of existing own-er-occupied - \$465,000 to be available for rehabilitation of existing own-er-occupied housing units.
 This includes \$213,000 in CDBG and \$252,000 in HOME funds.

-Special Assessment Assistance \$15,000 in CDBG funds to assist low-income homeowners with annual special assessments.
+Special Assessment Assistance -\$15,000 in CDBG funds to assist low-in-come homeowners with annual special accessments.

 DOWNTOWN PROJECTS - \$100,000 in CDBG funds for projects that address slum and blight conditions in downtown slum and blight conditions in downtown Fargo.

-PUBLIC SERVICE PROJECTS Housing Education - \$15,000 in CDBG funds to support Tenant and domebuyer Education classes in the Fargo-Moorheed community.
-Homeless Initiatives - \$38,000 in CDBG funds to support homeless initiatives at the Gladys Ray Shelter and 10-year plan activities.

-Metro Transportation Initiative - \$5,000 in CDBG funds to provide transportation to low-income participants.

-Snow Removal Assistance - \$2,000 in CDBG funds to offer snow removal assistance to low and moderate income sentior households and people with disabilities.
+PUBLIC SERVICE PROJECTS Housing Education - \$15,000 in CDBG funds to support Tenant and Homebuyer Education classes in the Far-co-Moorhead community.
+Homelese Initiatives - \$38,000 in CDBG funds to support homeless initi-tives at the Gladys Ray Shetter and Toysan plan activities.
+Metro Transportation Initiative -\$5,000 in CDBG funds to provide trans-portation to low-income participants.
+Snow Removal Assistance - \$2,000 in CDBG funds to offer snow removal as-sistance to low and moderate income sentior households and people with disabilities.

 disabilities.

-NDSCS - Job Training - \$30,000 in CDBG funds to provide job skills training and development to low-income and New American populations.
+NDSCS - Job Training - \$30,000 in CDBG funds to provide job skills training and development to tow-income and New American populations. +FACLLITIES/CAPITAL, NEIGHBORand disabled individuals. •PLANNING, ADMINISTRATION & FAIR HOUSING High Plains Fair Housing Center -

-FACILITIES/CAPITAL, NEIGHBOR-